shellkr/backupCopy/README.md

 this referral link (https://copy.com?r=oN9cBn) to give us both some extra storage.
 One of the tools that Copy.com offer you is their CopyCmd command line client.
 This is the tool i utilize in this script.

-backupCopy is basically just a Bash script using Dialog (http://goo.gl/ZXRXM) to make it a bit more pretty.
-It will first ask you which directory you want to backup and then where to put it on Copy.com.
+backupCopy is basically just a Bash script using Dialog (http://goo.gl/ZXRXM) to make the process a bit more pretty.
+It will first ask you which local directory you want to backup and then where to put it on Copy.com.
 It then compress the directory to a tar.xz file to make it smaller (about 50%), sends it to Copy and lastly ask if you want to keep the localy compressed file or delete it.

 **To use it.
 Open the terminal and...**